Academic grading in Morocco

-Grading system in Morocco is mostly a 20-point grading scale, it is used in secondary schools as well as in universities.
+Grading system in Morocco is typically a 20-point grading scale, it is used in secondary schools as well as in universities.

 In Morocco, formal grades are often misunderstood by graduate programs, leading to discrepancies in acceptance criteria.
 For example, a grade of 12 is considered a passing grade in Morocco, but it may be interpreted as equivalent to 60% in other systems.
 In reality, a grade of 13 or higher is regarded as good in Morocco.
 This misunderstanding can impact the evaluation process for prospective students.

-in the US where it is considered a below-average) is generally a good starting grade to apply for graduate studies and financial aids or scholarships.

-In the Moroccan system: a minimum average of 12 out of 20, Assez Bien, Good.
-Or the equivalent in the U.S. system: a 'B' average or a 3.00 grade point average (GPA) on a 4.00 GPA grading scale.
+In the Moroccan system, there is a minimum average of 12 out of 20 or Assez Bien ("Good").
+Mapping this onto the conventional grading system in the United States, this corresponds to a B average or a 3.00 grade point average (GPA) on a 4.00 GPA grading scale.

-But some European universities use a different admission requirement for Moroccan students.
 Morocco's neighboring countries, Algeria and Tunisia, have a very similar grading system.

 Grading system

 The Moroccan grading system ranges from 0 to 20.
-It would be inaccurate to merely multiply a Moroccan grade by a factor 5 to find its Canadian or USA equivalent.
-A score of 20 signifies perfection and is virtually never given.
-Scores of 19 and 18 are equally rarely given.
-Depending on the subject and level, a 16 is an excellent grade.
-In yet other circumstances, a 12 may also be considered as an excellent grade, this especially so when it comes to the Social Sciences or humanities.

-Theoretically, an average student was rated 11/20; a brilliant student scored - 15/20.
-Most of the academic institutions had an average grade below 10; grades over 12/20 rated the best 10% to 15% of the class.
+A score of 20 is, in principle, indicative of a perfect assignment submission and is, along with scores 18 and 19, rarely ever given.
+Depending on the subject and level, a 16 may be considered an excellent grade wheras in other circumstances a 12 may be considered as an excellent grade.
+The latter is especially true when it comes to the social sciences or humanities.
+Most Moroccan academic institutions had an average grade below 10; grades over 12/20 rated the best 10% to 15% of the class.